Student jobs in Germany

 If employers cannot offer a suitable job, pregnant women are usually released from work and receive maternity protection pay.
 For the period of statutory maternity protection, maternity allowance is available as a wage replacement benefit.

-Tip for international students: After the birth, parents with a visa for study purposes also have the possibility to receive family benefits (child benefit, parental allowance, advance maintenance payment) if they cannot pursue their gainful employment due to the parental leave or have an employment contract.
+Tip for international students: After the birth, parents with a visa for study purposes also have the possibility to receive family benefits (child benefit, parental allowance, advance maintenance payment) if they cannot (fully) pursue their gainful employment due to parental leave or have an employment contract.

-The social workers can also help you find solutions in financial emergencies.
+Our social workers can also help you find solutions in financial emergencies.